Carl Hall (mountaineer)

 Carl Christian Hall (13 August 1848 - 6 May 1908) was a Danish mountaineering pioneer.
 He was born in Frederiksberg as a son of Prime Minister Carl Christian Hall.
 He made 46 first ascents of Norwegian mountains including Store Austanbotntind in 1883 (with Mathias Soggemoen.
-Several grographical features are named after Hall including Hall's Hammer.
+Several geographical features are named after Hall including Hall's Hammer.
 He was decorated Knight of the Order of St. Olav in 1890.